Political science is the academic study of politics....And politics is about power.

 - Provide majors with a broad background in the discipline of political science through the study of the four subfields that comprise it: American politics and law, comparative politics, international relations and political theory.

 - Help students develop the capacity to think critically about themselves and local, national, and global politics.

-- Train students to become informed and reflective citizens of a democracy, as well as knowledgeable about the global dynamics that influence the shape and content of political life.
+- Train students to become informed and reflective citizens of their countries, as well as knowledgeable about the global dynamics that influence the shape and content of political life.